 Contrastingly, they said, airline pilots go through a complex bidding process to create their own schedule.
 “It’s daunting,” one told me.
 “If you’re good at it, and know the ins and outs, you can get the best schedule.
 Junior pilots get the bottom of the barrel, often flying reserve.
 But it’s not as easy as being a Part 91 pilot, and walking into the scheduler’s office to request a day off.”

-One of the pilots admitted that he didn’t have a balanced work/family life while he was working in business aviation, but in hindsight, he only blames himself for it.
+One of the pilots admitted that he didn’t have a balanced work/family life while he was working in corporate aviation.
+But in hindsight, he only blames himself for it.
 He explained that he was always working—or thinking about work—even when he wasn’t flying.

 “Knowing what I know now, I could have made it work.”
 He went from flying during the business week at his corporate job to flying international airline trips on holidays and weekends.
 “I’m missing my kids growing up, and missing many of their sports and school activities,” he lamented.